NRCan/CanFlood/README.md

 ## Installation Instructions

-1) Ensure Qgis 3.16.4 LTR is installed and working on your system ([Qgis all releases download page](https://qgis.org/downloads/)).
-The required python packages [requirements](https://github.com/IBIGroupCanWest/CanFlood/tree/master/requirements) should be automatically installed.
+1) Ensure QGIS 3.16.4 LTR is installed and working on your system ([Qgis all releases download page](https://qgis.org/downloads/)).
 Ensure the 'processing' plugin is installed and enabled in QGIS.

+2) Ensure the required python packages or dependencies [requirements](https://github.com/IBIGroupCanWest/CanFlood/tree/master/requirements) are installed.
+Typically, this step is skipped and users just attempt to use the tool until an error is thrown.
+As of last test, a default install of QGIS 3.16.4 included all the CanFlood dependencies except 'openpyxl' (needed by the 'results - BCA' tools).
+Instructions for installing additional python packages in QGIS are provided [here](https://github.com/IBIGroupCanWest/CanFlood/issues/6).

-2) Download the latest CanFlood zip from the above [plugin_zips folder](https://github.com/IBIGroupCanWest/CanFlood/tree/master/plugin_zips) to your computer (click the latest .zip, click the 'download' button.
+3) Download the latest CanFlood zip from the above [plugin_zips folder](https://github.com/IBIGroupCanWest/CanFlood/tree/master/plugin_zips) to your computer (click the latest .zip, click the 'download' button.
 DO NOT right click ...
 'Save As').

-3) If you're re-installing or upgrading, it is safest to first uninstall CanFlood and restart QGIS before continuing with a new install.
+4) If you're re-installing or upgrading, it is safest to first uninstall CanFlood and restart QGIS before continuing with a new install.

-4) In QGIS, install CanFlood to your profile from the newly downloaded zip  (Plugins > Manage and Install... > Install from Zip > navigate to the .zip > Install Plugin).
+5) In QGIS, install CanFlood to your profile from the newly downloaded zip  (Plugins > Manage and Install... > Install from Zip > navigate to the .zip > Install Plugin).

-5) In QGIS, Turn the plugin on if needed(Plugins > Manage and Install ... > Installed > check 'CanFlood').
+6) In QGIS, Turn the plugin on if needed(Plugins > Manage and Install ... > Installed > check 'CanFlood').
 If a dependency error is thrown, see 'troubleshooting' below.
 If successful, you should see the three CanFlood buttons on your toolbar and a 'CanFlood' entry in the 'Plugins' menu.

-6) We recommend implementing the QGIS DEBUG logger for more detailed readouts and CanFlood model debugging.
+7) We recommend implementing the QGIS DEBUG logger for more detailed readouts and CanFlood model debugging.
 See [this post](https://stackoverflow.com/a/61669864/9871683) for insturctions.

 ### tl;dr
 download the latest zip from [here](https://github.com/IBIGroupCanWest/CanFlood/tree/master/plugin_zips) and install from zip in QGIS.